 - Test your technology.
 If you are using Zoom, WebEx or Skype, download the software and test it out with a friend before your interview.
 Make sure that your camera is working and ensure that you have a good audio setting.
 You want to also confirm that your WIFI signal is strong and there are no hiccups.

 - Dress the part.
-Although it is a video interview, that does not mean a fuzzy robe and messy hair.
+Although it is a video interview, that does not mean a fuzzy robe and messy hair (visit the Best Auckland hair transplant surgeon to put an end to your hair issues).
 Dress appropriately, as if you were meeting the interviewer(s) face to face.

 - What is your background?
 When you test out your camera, pay particular attention to your background.
 Does it show an unmade bed or a sink full of dishes?
 Try to find a quiet spot and ensure that the background is appropriate.
 Your lighting should allow your face and expressions to be visible.
 Critique your chair height, angle of your camera and body language.